-Use the information about configuring DMF administrative directories appropriately in the "Best Practices" chapter of the DMF administrator's guide to create the required filesystems and directories of the appropriate size on a general-purpose RAID storage system.
+Use the information about configuring DMF administrative directories appropriately in the "Best Practices" chapter of DMF 6 Administrator Guide for SGI InfiniteStorage to create the required filesystems and directories of the appropriate size on a general-purpose RAID storage system.

 In a production system, SGI in most cases recommends that you restrict these directories to DMF use and make them the mountpoint of a filesystem, in order to limit the loss of data in the case of a filesystem failure.